hchunhui/tiny386/README.md

 # Tiny386

 ## Introduction
-Tiny386 is a x86 PC emulator written in C99.
+Tiny386 is an x86 PC emulator written in C99.
 The highlight of the project is its portability.
 It now boots Windows 9x/NT on MCU such as ESP32-S3.

 The core of the project is a built-from-scratch, simple and stupid i386 cpu emulator.
-Some features are missing, e.g. debugging, hardware tasking and some permission checks, but it should be able to run most 16/32 bit softwares.
+Some features are missing, e.g. debugging, hardware tasking and some permission checks, but it should be able to run most 16/32 bit software.
 To boot modern linux kernel and windows, some 486 and 586 instrutions are added.
 The cpu emulator is kept in ~6K LOC.
 There is also an optional x87 fpu emulator.

 To assemble a complete PC system, we have ported many peripherals from TinyEMU and QEMU, it now includes:
  - 8259 PIC